open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 > within the [service](#service) section.

 One or more receivers must be configured.
 By default, no receivers are configured.
-A basic example of all available receivers is provided below.
+A basic example of receivers is provided below.

 > For detailed receiver configuration, please see the
 > [receiver README.md](https://github.com/open-telemetry/opentelemetry-collector/blob/main/receiver/README.md).